dcndn4/FinTech-BC-Final-IndStudy/README.md

 So now I've got a bucket with images in it, and two bots - the beginning of my reminder bot, and an example bot about buying flowers.
 I have the two bots in two different detached web windows, to contrast and compare.
 I have slots in the flower bot, but not in my reminder bot yet.

+# Class Presentation

+I had vaguely been thinking I could perhaps do a short presentation for my classmates on my AWS work, particularly I was thinking just to refresh the basics of bots and in particular what can be accomplished simply via the intent/slot functionality, vs what requires a lambda hook.
+But my process ended up not being in ordnung (in order) sufficiently to demonstrate that.
+I mean with the flower shop one I could have, but I really wanted was focused on the response card functionality, and not having that... also the class time was quickly running out, and so on.

 # Acknowledgements

 I would like to first acknowledge the guidance and teaching of our FinTech Boot Camp Instructor, Garth Mortensen, our T.A.
 Roberto Salazar Reyna; our Student Success Manager, Angelica Baraona; and the whole team behind the curriculum, the logistics, the whole program.
 I also found the collective Stack Overflow wisdom essential as ever.
 In addition, I'm starting to work through the 'AWS Certified Cloud Practitioner - Study Guide -Foundational  (CLF-C01) Exam' text by Sybex (Wiley).
 And I have the 518 page Amazon Lex guide, so there's that.